Child Expenses Attorney in Palatine, IL

 Illinois Child Support Basics

-In most cases, child support orders are based on statutory guidelines included in the Illinois Marriage and Dissolution of Marriage.
-They generally require the parent who has not been granted primary residential parenting responsibilities to contribute financially to the child’s day-to-day needs, including housing, food, clothes and other necessities.
-The minimum amount to be paid is typically determined as a percentage of the paying parent’s net income and the number of children being supported.
+In most cases, child support orders are based on statutory guidelines included in the Illinois Marriage and Dissolution of Marriage Act (IMDMA).
+They generally require the parent who has not been granted primary residential parenting responsibilities to contribute financially to the child’s day-to-day needs, including housing, food, clothes, and other necessities.
+Following an update to the IMDMA which took effect in July 2017, the amount typically spent to provide care for children is determined based on both parents' combined net income and the number of children, and this amount is divided between the parents according to the percentage that each parent contributes to the combined income.

 Schaumburg Attorney for Additional Child Expenses